 Many older homes have wood siding called clapboard.
 This can be fixed with wood filler and painted about every 10 years, or replaced.
 Other forms of siding include aluminum, asbestos, vinyl, as well as stucco.
 Aluminum siding can be easily damaged, is harder to repair, and is harder to paint than wood siding.
 Asbestos siding is normally not dangerous and generally non-friable, and can be easily painted or covered up with another type of siding, but this may be undesirable due to disclosure laws.
 Vinyl siding has nearly replaced the others as it lasts a long time and doesn’t need to be painted.

 Siding replacement cost estimation: When measuring for siding, one would ignore wall openings, and measure the wall area to be repaired or replaced.
 You can expect a typical installation of vinyl siding to cost between $340-$650/CSF of wall area depending on the quality of siding.
 CSF refers to 100 square feet.
 As you can see, it varies mainly on the material being used and the amount of area covered.

 There are a number of considerations when painting the outside of a house such as the surface to paint, and the height of the building.
 Before doing so, one should consider whether it is necessary to paint at all, and whether a simple power wash will achieve the same effect.

 Estimate painting costs: A typical cost to repaint a house exterior with one coat of paint at 2 painter hours and 1gallon of paint per 100 SF (1 CSF) can cost around $160/CSF, or $1.60/SF.
 You will then need to add costs for height, as well as painting trim.
-For example for heights of 8ft-13ft you would add 30% to the cost.
+For example: for heights of 8ft-13ft you would add 30% to the cost.
 For heights of 13-17ft you may add 60% to the cost of painting.
 This is because it becomes more labor intensive the higher you need to paint.

 Windows & Doors